EiichiroIto/microwitch2/README.md

 1. Start micro:witch2 application. (see above)
 2. Connect a micro:bit to your PC.
 3. Wait for the PC to recognize the micro:bit.
-4. Select "Upload Firmware" from the Tools menu.
+4. Select "Initialize micro:bit" from the Tools menu.
-5. Click YES to update firmware.
+5. Click YES to initialize the micro:bit.
 6. Again, wait for the PC to recognize the micro:bit.

 ## Getting Started